neroshop/neroshop/external/curl/docs/INTERNALS.md

 Portability
 ===========

  We write curl and libcurl to compile with C89 compilers.
 On 32-bit and up machines.
-Most of libcurl assumes more or less POSIX compliance but that's not a requirement.
+Most of libcurl assumes more or less POSIX compliance but that is not a requirement.

  We write libcurl to build and work with lots of third party tools, and we